 It’s important that you make this distinction when presented with the option of the in-store GapCard rather than the full-fledged Gap credit card.

 The last option within the Gap credit card is Silver Status.
 This is a higher level of status that is attached to the regular Visa Gap credit card.

 You achieve Gap Silver Status by earning 5000 points on your credit card in one calendar year.
 This does not include points you gain from bonus reward campaigns or returns.

 If you meet this goal your card is given Silver Status which comes with a few extra bonuses.
-You can view your card activity by accessing your account through the Gap credit card login which is managed by a company called Synchrony.
+You can view your card activity by accessing your account through the Gap credit card login which is managed by a called Synchrony.

 The Gap credit card login allows you to manage several other aspects of your account as well: